Church planter guide: 12 proven tips for success

 “I am amazed at the wonders of technology and am grateful for the ways in which we are able to use it to share the Gospel around the world.” —Billy Graham

 In today’s world, an online presence is essential.
-You probably don’t have a big budget for creating a new website, church logos, and other online marketing materials.
-Get started with Subsplash’s products for church plants, including a drag-and-drop template for church websites, an online giving platform, and a mobile app.
+You probably don’t have a big budget for creating a new website, church logos, and other online marketing materials–and that’s okay!
+You can easily get started with Subsplash’s products for church plants, including a drag-and-drop template for church websites, an online giving platform, and a mobile app.

 Find some team members or volunteers who can handle social media for the church.
 You’ll want to establish a social media plan to use the most frequented platforms for your community and start posting information about the church.